Skip to content

 IDFA 2010 - George Sluizer wants to give Palestinians dignity with Homeland

 After the opening film Stand of the Stars, the second major premiere of a Dutch documentary at IDFA was that of Homeland.
-The screening at the Tuschinski Theatre, incidentally, was not just about the Palestinian cause, as it was also, of course, a celebration in honour of 78-year-old director George Sluizer (Spoorloos), arguably our most internationally oriented filmmaker....
+The screening at the Tuschinski Theatre, by the way, was not just about the Palestinian cause, as it was also, of course, a celebration in honour of 78-year-old director George Sluizer (Spoorloos), perhaps our most internationally oriented filmmaker....

 This is my father: flaming stab at anti-Semitism to be seen on #tf2010